andalenavals/momentsml/scripts/fiducial/README.md

 To train the point estimates as described in Section 6, run this script twice (once for each shear component) using the line ``python run_21_train.py 10 s``.
 The network-committees are saved in a structured way within the workdir, including some checkplots and snapshots.

+As a first test, you could run a training on the small version (tp-1-small) of tp1, to get something that runs in just a few minutes.

 ### Validating the point estimates, with ``run_22_val.py``